Get

 10. Feed Supplements

-Consult your veterinarian to determine if your dog will benefit from taking supplements.
+Consult a veterinarian to determine if your dog will benefit from taking supplements.
 These days, you can find a variety of supplements for senior dogs aimed to address common health issues associated with aging.
 However, not all dogs will benefit significantly from taking supplements.

 If your dog is taking medication or is on a special diet, adding supplements can interfere with or even cause harm to their body.
-So, make sure to get clearance from your veterinarian and ask for specific recommendations to ensure your dog can take supplements safely.
+So, make sure to get clearance from a veterinarian and ask for specific recommendations to ensure your dog can take supplements safely.

 Conclusion